Understanding Estrogen and Progesterone: Roles, Differences, and HRT Explained

 However, for women with an intact uterus, using estrogen alone over time can lead to the overgrowth of the uterine lining (endometrial hyperplasia), which increases the risk of uterine cancer.
 That’s why progesterone is typically added to HRT for women with a uterus, since it balances estrogen’s effects on the uterine lining and reduces health risks.

 Women without a uterus, on the other hand, can safely use estrogen-only therapy since there’s no uterine tissue at risk.
 Still, it’s important to use the lowest effective dose for the shortest duration necessary and follow up regularly with a healthcare provider.
+If a woman still has her uterus and takes estrogen without progesterone, the unopposed estrogen stimulates continuous growth of the uterine lining.

 Where Can I Learn More About Hormone Balance?

-Join the waitlist today and take the first step toward feeling like you again.
+Make an online appointment and take the first step toward feeling like you again.

 This article is intended for informational purposes only and should not be considered medical advice.
 Consult a healthcare professional or call a doctor in the case of a medical emergency.